 In general, to add a URL to a Moodle site, click Turn editing on in the upper right hand of your Moodle page, then click at the bottom of a section.
 In the pop-up window, scroll down and select “URL” which is under the “RESOURCES” heading, then click Add.

 Under the settings for editing your new URL, you add a name and, optionally, a description.
 For the name, consider providing a proper bibliographic citation to model the kind of citing practices you expect from your students.
-Under the heading Content, a textbox is available to paste an External URL.
+Under the name of your URL link a textbox is available to paste an External URL.
 This is where your permalink URL will be pasted.

 Depending on which database resource you are using, the process for retrieving the permalink may be different.